jwiegley/johnwiegley/drafts/drafts.md

 meaning and value, but instead only reduce awareness down to a plastic construct that is self-defined, such that to a large extent we seeing just what we've decided we're seeing.

-# An investigation: Are there practical applications for Zen in everyday living? by [deleted] in zen

-To me it is freedom
-from unnecessary necessity;
-and in that freedom,
-time for other things.
-No longer a stone
-skipping across the surface,
-I sink to the bottom
-and hold the lakebed down.
-Both are a fantasy:
-the one at rest
-the other in frantic motion.

 # Huangbo, Bankei and Layman P'ang: There can be no death for what was never born, so if it is
 unborn, it is obviously undying.
 There's no need to say it, is there? by [deleted] in zen